Bringing in participatory approaches to widen the scope of natural capital valuation

 iv) Innovative methods are of community voice and participatory mapping based on GIS analysis that integrates base maps, including aerial or satellite images.

-v) Opportunities to quantify cultural ES are emerging from analysing preferences at the landscape level through integrated visual approaches (GIS; 3D rendering) and the implementation of Public Participation GIS (PPGIS), e.g., using touch table techniques.
-This finding validates the incorporation of participatory, as well as digital and visualization tools.
+iv) Opportunities to quantify cultural ES are emerging from analysing of preferences at the landscape level through integrated visual approaches (GIS; 3D rendering) and the implementation of Public Participation GIS (PPGIS), e.g., using touch table techniques.
+This finding validates the incorporation of participatory , as well as digital and visualization tools in JHI-D5-1 (Bringing in participatory approaches to widen the scope of Natural Capital Valuation) research.

-vi) Cultural ES are not sufficiently incorporated into decision making to formulate best strategies for land and natural asset management nor to maximise delivery.
-An opportunity is in the integration of NC valuation of broader values to inform more specific aspects related to woodlands and their ES, and their effects on land uses and land users.
+v) Cultural ES are not sufficiently incorporated into decision making to formulate best strategies for land and natural asset management and to maximise the delivery.
+An opportunity is in the integration in NC valuation of broader values to inform more specific aspects related to woodlands and their ES, and their effects on land uses and land users.

 Related Projects